 While in the skies above, pilots in modern military aircraft often have no shortage of weapons literally at their fingertips, but a pilot who finds himself on the ground behind enemy lines is worse than a bird with clipped wings.
 During the First and Second World Wars, the best a pilot could have in the way of a personal defense weapon or survival gun was a sidearm.
-Later, during the early stages of the Cold War, the United States Air Force relied on what were some rather odd survival weapons.
-Let’s take a look at the various survival rifles over the years, leading up to the GAU-5A.
+Later, during the early stages of the Cold War, the United States Air Force relied on what were some rather odd survival rifles.
+Let’s take a look at the various survival rifles over the years, leading up to the AR 5 and the GAU-5A.

 Survival Guns Over the Years